-The Enneagram of Personality uses songs that resonate with the nine personality and three instinctual types.
-Playing songs that resonate with these typologies is another way for us to understand who we are, why we think, what we think and why we value what we value.
+The Enneagram of Personality uses songs that resonate with the nine personalities and three instinctual types.
+Playing songs that resonate with these typologies is another way to understand who we are, why we think, what we think, and why we value what we value.

 Meditating or chanting mantras and sutras is a profound way to align our vibrational energy with specific qualities and energies.
 It’s the reason soundtracks to movies use music to heighten specific emotions.
 Many people relate to the emotional effect of the soundtrack to movies like “Jaws.”
 (3)

 Inner Work is Dealing with your psychological and spiritual growth.
 It’s all about exploring the connection you have with vibration.
 The Essence of inner work is dealing with your psychological and spiritual growth.
 We heal, repair, and prepare the mind, body, and soul.

 “Music bypasses the conceptual mind.
 Music does not give you food for thought…” — Eckhart Tolle

 “Loving yourself is like listening to one of your favorite songs.
 The undivided attention you give it feels like a walk in the park on a beautiful sunny day.” ― Nikida Taste

 1) Music as a Tool for Healing Mind and Spirit

 Healing is one of the main ongoing processes of mind, body, and spirit.
 Stuff gets damaged, worn out, and weakened.
 So, we are in a constant state of repair.
 Since we are a form of musical vibration, it makes sense to use music for healing.